 The Chief Economic Development Officer is accountable for the planning and development functions of the City.
 The Director of the Boston Redevelopment Authority (BRA) serves as the cabinet chief.
-The Economic Development Cabinet is composed of the Boston Redevelopment Authority/Economic Development and Industrial Corporation (BRA/EDIC), the Small & Local Business Enterprise Office, and the Boston Residents Jobs Policy Office.
+The Economic Development Cabinet is composed of the Boston Redevelopment Authority/Economic Development and Industrial Corporation (BRA/EDIC).